wgalen/GhidraMCP/README.md

 ## MCP Clients

 Theoretically, any MCP client should work with ghidraMCP.
-Two examples are given below.
+Three examples are given below.

 ## Example 1: Claude Desktop
 To set up Claude Desktop as a Ghidra MCP client, go to `Claude` -> `Settings` -> `Developer` -> `Edit Config` -> `claude_desktop_config.json` and add the following: